 In a geostationary orbit, a satellite moves in the same direction of the earth’s rotation.
 The satellite’s time to cover one orbit matches the time required by earth to complete one rotation.
 It is a circular orbit.
 The satellite is placed right above the equator.
 Meaning, for a person on earth, a geostationary satellite would appear stationary.

 - Arthur C. Clarke was a famous futurist and science fiction writer of his time.
 He was also a screenwriter for the cult classic movie, 2001: A Space Odyssey.
 In 1945, Clarke published a paper in a magazine detailing his idea of a geostationary satellite.
 His proposal was different from others because he brought together the concepts of space flight, radio communication, and geostationary satellites.
 His technical descriptions of the satellites and his idea of inter-satellite communication were considered visionary.
-The geostationary orbit is a as the Clarke orbit or Clark belt in his honor.
+The geostationary orbit is known as the Clarke orbit or Clark belt in his honor.
 However, in his book, Profiles of the Future, he acknowledged that the original idea of a geostationary orbit preceded him.

 “INTELSAT, the International Telecommunications Satellite Organisation which operates the global system, has started calling it the Clarke orbit.
 Flattered though I am, honesty compels me to point out that the concept of such an orbit predates my 1945 paper ‘Extra Terrestrial Relays’ by at least twenty years.
 I didn’t invent it, but only annexed it.” – Arthur C. Clarke, Profiles of the Future